Bandits with Single-Peaked Preferences and Limited Resources: Problem Definition

 \begin{definition}[SP matrix and SP order] We say that a matrix $\Theta$ is \emph{single-peaked} (or SP) if there exists a (total) order $\prec$ on the arms such that the matrix obtained by permuting the columns of $\Theta$ according to $\prec$ is PSP.
 In such a case, we say that $\prec$ is an \emph{SP order} of $\Theta$. \end{definition}

 Note that any PSP matrix is also SP, with the identity order serving as its SP order.
 In contexts where the relevant order matters, we shall write that $\Theta$ is SP w.r.t.\ $\prec$.
 Furthermore, we say that a $\inst$ instance is (P)SP if its expected reward matrix $\Theta$ is (P)SP.
+The SP order need not be unique; for example, the reverse order of any SP order is also an SP order.

 To illustrate the PSP and SP properties, consider \Cref{fig:single-peaked-demonstration}.
 The instance comprises three users and five arms, and each subfigure illustrates the expected rewards for each user.
 The instance in \Cref{subfig:single-peaked-not-ordered} is not PSP, since there are ``valleys'' that contradict \Cref{ineq:single-peaked-def-unimodal}.
 If we reorder the arms according to the order $\prec$ such that $1\prec 2 \prec 5 \prec 4 \prec 3$, we obtain \Cref{subfig:single-peaked-ordered}.
 Indeed, we observe a unimodal preference shape for each user, indicating that the matrix is PSP.
 Thus, the instance in \Cref{subfig:single-peaked-not-ordered} is SP and $\prec$ is its SP order.